justafish/drupal_amazons3/README.md

 ## API
-You can modify the generated URL and it's properties, this is very useful for setting Cache-Control and Expires headers.
+You can modify the generated URL and it's properties, this is very useful for setting Cache-Control and Expires headers (as long as you aren't using CloudFront).

+You can also alter the metadata for each object saved to S3 with hook_amazons3_save_headers().
+This is very useful for forcing the content-disposition header to force download files if they're being delivered through CloudFront presigned URLs.

 See amazons3.api.php